horenbergerb/horenbergerb.github.io/_posts/2023-01-18-runescapepvpattackprediction.md

 ---
 custom_excerpt: |
   "...Originally I set out in this project to design an interesting Bayesian model which could predict opponent behavior in player-vs-player Old School Runescape combat.
 I will spoil the outcome for you now.
-After a long and arduous journey, I discovered that my derived model absolutely blows...."
+After a long and arduous journey, I discovered that my derived model absolutely blows..."
 tag: blog
 ---